jeremyndeby/Toulouse_Apt_Rental_Price/README.md

 - recensement-population-2015-grands-quartiers-population.geojson - The mapping data downloaded from https://data.toulouse-metropole.fr/explore/dataset/recensement-population-2015-grands-quartiers-population/export/
 - data_model.csv - The data used for the modeling part

 ## Notebooks
 There are three notebooks within this repository representing different stages of the project:
-1. scraper.py - Scrape the data from SeLoger.com
+- scraper.py - Scrape the data from SeLoger.com
-2. data_processing.py - Prepare raw data scraped from
+- data_processing.py - Prepare raw data scraped from
-3. EDA.py - EDA of the cleaned data
+- EDA.py - EDA of the cleaned data
-4. model.py - Build and compare several models and find the best hyper-parameters for the final model
+- model.py - Build and compare several models and find the best hyper-parameters for the final model
-5. geomap.py - Create an interactive Geographical Map from the cleaned dataset

-Also included is a pdf of a brief presentation summarizing the study and its results.
-- Toulouse_Map_Code_Final.py - The colab mapping code for the interactive Toulouse Real Estate Map.
-- Toulouse_Map_Code_Test.py - The test colab mapping code for the interactive Toulouse Real Estate Map that skips the data cleaning.
+- geomap.py - The mapping code for the interactive geographical map of Toulouse real sstate

 ## Metric
 Submissions will be evaluated based on RMSE (root mean squared error).
 Lower the RMSE, better the model.

 ## Heroku Files
-- Toulouse_Map_Code.py - Final executable python code from Toulouse_Map_Code.ipynb
 - Procfile
 - requirements.txt

 ## Prerequisites
 Dependencies can be installed via: pip install requirements.txt
-geomap: pip install requirements_geomap.txt
-modeling: pip install requirements_modeling.txt

 ## Possible Improvements
 - Consolidate regularly the dataset by only scraping new listings that are not in the dataset yet